JaySoni1/PII-Redactor-Tool/README.md

 # PII Redactor Tool

-A minimal web tool to detect and redact Personally Identifiable Information (PII) such as *email addresses, **phone numbers, **names, and **addresses* from PDF and TXT files.
+A minimal web tool to detect and redact Personally Identifiable Information (PII) such as **email addresses, phone numbers , names, and addresses** from PDF and TXT files.

 ---